You can view our 2020/21 term dates by clicking here

 Payments for Lunch & Snacks

-As of May 2015 the cost of lunch and daily snacks is £2.50 per day, £12.50 per week, £75.00 per 6 week period.
-Families must pay for lunch and snacks in half-termly instalments to reach the school by the start of each new half term.
+As of September 2020 the cost of lunch and daily snacks is £2.85 per day.
+Families must pay for lunch and snacks in half termly instalments to reach the school by the start of each new half term.

 To make a payment, please visit Parentpay.